tkhieu/cardflight-android/README.md

 Setup
 ----------

-Add **CardFlight.jar** library in the libs folder of the project of your application.
+Add **cardflight.jar** library in the libs folder of the project of your application.
 Once the jar has been added, add the required permissions in the AndroidManifest.xml file.

 ### Installation